patrickbwarren/python3-HNC-solver/README.md

 ### FFTW and Fourier-Bessel transforms

 The code illustrates how to implement three-dimensional Fourier transforms using FFTW.
-The starting points are the Fourier transform pair
+The starting point is the Fourier transform pair

 *g*(**q**) = ∫ d<sup>3</sup>**r**